Carlos Santana: Record deal, Woodstock breakthrough, and height of success: 1969–1972

 Santana's band was signed by Columbia Records, which shortened its name to simply "Santana".
 It went into the studio to record its first album in January 1969, finally laying down tracks in May that became its first album.
 Members were not satisfied with the release, dismissed drummer Bob Livingston, and added Mike Shrieve, who had a strong background in both jazz and rock.
 Then the band lost percussionist Marcus Malone, who was charged with involuntary manslaughter.
 Michael Carabello was re-enlisted in his place, bringing with him experienced Nicaraguan percussionist José Chepito Areas.

-Major rock music promoter Bill Graham, a Latin music aficionado who had been a fan of Santana from its inception, arranged for the band to appear at the Woodstock Music and Art Festival before its debut album was even released.
+Major rock music promoter Bill Graham, a Latin music aficionado who had been a fan of Santana from its inception, arranged for the band to appear on August 16, 1969 at the Woodstock Music and Art Festival before its debut album was even released.
 Its set was one of the surprises of the festival, highlighted by an eleven-minute performance of a throbbing instrumental, "Soul Sacrifice".
 Its inclusion in the Woodstock film and soundtrack album vastly increased the band's popularity.
 Graham also suggested Santana record the Willie Bobo song "Evil Ways", as he felt it would get radio airplay.
-The band's first album, Santana, was released in August 1969 and became a hit, reaching No. 4 on the U.S. Billboard 200.
+The band's first album, Santana, was released on August 22, 1969 and became a hit, reaching No. 4 on the U.S. Billboard 200.

 The band's performance at Woodstock and the follow-up sound track and movie introduced them to an international audience and garnered critical acclaim.
 The sudden success which followed put pressure on the group, highlighting the different musical directions in which Rolie and Santana were starting to go.
 Rolie, along with some of the other band members, wanted to emphasize a basic hard rock sound which had been a key component in establishing the band from the start.
 Santana, however, was increasingly interested in moving beyond his love of blues and rock and wanted more jazzy, ethereal elements in the music.
 He became fascinated with Gábor Szabó, Miles Davis, Pharoah Sanders, and John Coltrane, as well as developing a growing interest in spirituality.
 Although Davis and Santana were longtime friends, they only recorded together once, in 1990 for Rustichelli.
 Santana's band has also included many musicians who also played with Davis.
 At the same time, Chepito Areas was stricken with a near-fatal brain hemorrhage, and Santana hoped to continue by finding a temporary replacement (first Willie Bobo, then Coke Escovedo), while others in the band, especially Michael Carabello, felt it was wrong to perform publicly without Areas.
 Cliques formed and the band started to disintegrate.